Mahagujarat movement

-Mahagujarat movement, known as Mahagujarat Andolan locally, was a political movement demanding the creation of the state of Gujarat for Gujarati-speaking people from the bilingual Bombay state of India in 1956.
-It succeeded in the formation of Gujarat, on 1 May 1960.
+Mahagujarat movement, (Gujarati: મહાગુજરાત આંદોલન; Mahagujarat Andolan, Māha meaning “great” in Hindi) was a political movement demanding the creation of the state of Gujarat for Gujarati-speaking people from the bilingual Bombay state of India in 1956.
+It succeeded in the formation of Gujarat on 1 May 1960.

 Etymology

-The term Mahagujarat includes all Gujarati speaking area including mainland Gujarat and peninsulas of Saurashtra and Kutch.
-Writer-politician Kanaiyalal Munshi had coined the term Mahagujarat at the Karachi meet of Gujarati Sahitya Parishad in 1937.
+The term Mahagujarat includes all Gujarati-speaking areas, including mainland Gujarat and peninsulas of Saurashtra and Kutch.
+Writer-politician Kanaiyalal Munshi coined the term Mahagujarat at the Karachi meeting of Gujarati Sahitya Parishad in 1937.

 Background

-During British rule in India, sections of the western coast of India were the part of the Bombay Presidency.
-In 1937, Bombay Presidency was included as a province of British India.
+During British rule in India, sections of the western coast of India were part of the Bombay Presidency.
+In 1937, the Bombay Presidency was included as a province of British India.

-After independence of India in 1947, the demand for linguistic states came up.
+After the independence of India in 1947, the demand for linguistic states came up.
 On 17 June 1948, Rajendra Prasad set up the Linguistic Provinces Commission to recommend whether or not the states should be reorganized on a linguistic basis.
-The commission included S. K. Dhar (retired Judge of the Allahabad High Court), J. N. Lal (lawyer) and Panna Lall (retired Indian Civil Service officer), and so it was called Dhar commission.
+The Commission included S. K. Dhar (retired Judge of the Allahabad High Court), J. N. Lal (lawyer), and Panna Lall (retired Indian Civil Service officer), so it was called the Dhar Commission.
 In its 10 December 1948 report, the Commission recommended that "the formation of provinces on exclusively or even mainly linguistic considerations is not in the larger interests of the Indian nation".

-The Mahagujarat conference was held in 1948 to include all Gujarati speaking people under one administration which finally resulted in formation of Gujarat.
+The Mahagujarat conference was held in 1948 to include all Gujarati-speaking people under one administration, finally forming Gujarat.

-According to the autobiography of Indulal Yagnik, Bombay state chief minister B. G. Kher and the then home minister Morarji Desai visited Dang in May, 1949.
+According to the autobiography of Indulal Yagnik, Bombay State Chief Minister B. G. Kher and the then-home minister Morarji Desai visited Dang in May 1949.
 B. G. Kher stated that tribal people of Dang spoke Marathi and focus should be on that.
 Indulal Yagnik and others visited Dang to examine this.
-Gujarati Sabha also sent a committee for examination and agitate on negligence by government.
+Gujarati Sabha also sent a committee for examination and agitate on negligence by the government.
 The committee reported that Dang is more related to Gujarat.

-By 1952, the demand for separate Telugu-majority Andhra State had started in Madras State.
+By 1952, the demand for a separate Telugu-majority Andhra State had started in Madras State.
 Potti Sreeramulu, one of the activists demanding Andhra State, died on 16 December 1952 after undertaking a fast-unto-death.
 Subsequently, Andhra State was formed in 1953.
 This sparked agitations all over the country demanding linguistic states.

 In December 1953, Prime Minister Jawaharlal Nehru appointed the States Reorganisation Commission (SRC) to prepare report on the creation of linguistic states.
 The commission was headed by Justice Fazal Ali so it was called Fazal Ali Commission.
 The commission reported in 1955 to reorganise states of India.